whalebone/wb-docs/en/hos.rst

     :align: center

-Fill the form.
+Fill the form to suit your organization needs.
-ID may represent your organization group, such as Active Directory group. `Name` field makes the friendly description of this group.
-Select policy and blocking pages.
-Click (4) `Add` button to create this group.
+ID states group identifer.
+It's value could be a Active Directory group or you can define a unique custom identifer on your own. `Name` field makes the human friendly description.
+Select policy and a blocking page and then click (4) `Add` button to create this group.

 HOS may become inactive when it detects that device is connected to secure network.